BritneyVong/WalmartSalesAnalysis/README.md

 > time_of_day will give insight into sales in the Morning, Afternoon, and Evening.
 This will help answer the question of which part of the day most sales are made.

+`
+/* MySQL appears to be running the alter table query at the same time as the udpate query so I keep getting an error loading in the data into the time_of_day column because the alter table query runs again and there is a dupliacte column.
+To fix this, I added a DELIMITER statement to run both queries at the same time.
+First I set the DELIMETER to '//' so that '//' will end the statement */

+DELIMITER //
+-- Add the time_of_day column
+ALTER TABLE sales ADD COLUMN time_of_day VARCHAR(20);

+-- Inserting data into table
+UPDATE sales SET time_of_day = (
+	CASE
+		WHEN time BETWEEN "00:00:00" AND "12:00:00" THEN "Morning" WHEN time BETWEEN "12:01:00" AND "16:00:00" THEN "Afternoon" ELSE "Evening"
+    END
+);

+-- Next, I reset the DELIMITER back to ;
+DELIMITER ;

+`